-In particular, as of 1 July 2021, in addition to control over the application of healthcare and safety norms, control will be exercised over the fulfilment of the requirements of labour legislation, other labour law norms and collective-employment contracts.
-According to the explanation given by the Ministry in January 2020, the list of measures to ensure the implementation of the said laws is being developed and agreed with the interested bodies.
+In particular, from 1 July 2021, in addition to control over the application of healthcare and safety norms, control will be exercised over the fulfilment of the requirements of labour legislation, other labour law norms and collective employment contracts.
+According to the explanation given by the Ministry in January 2020, the list of measures to ensure the implementation of those laws is being developed and agreed upon with the interested bodies.